LeandroOnline/LeandroOnline/README.md

 ## <div align="center">Leandro Savat</div>

-I'm a full stack developer, I'm more focused on web application development, but I'm always willing to face new challenges and learn in the but I'm always willing to face new challenges and learn in the process.
+Programming is a path that allows me to free creativity, organize thoughts and learn new knowledge.
+For this reason, I dedicate myself to being a web developer, since this work enhances my personal progress and I am passionate about it.

-I have a desire to grow professionally in search of learning, to add value wherever I am and to improve day by day, not only in the academic and labor academic and work environment but also in my formation as a person. person.
+Currently I specialize in Front end, in handling technologies such as HTML, CSS, Javascript, React, Redux.

 <br/>